rcazzara/seldovia/_people/Kanaback_Family.md

 early 1800s, but no documentation has been found to support this.
 John was born in Kodiak, but Eugenia (who may have been his second wife) was born in Seldovia.
 John had at least three sons, Gabriel, John, and Walter.
-Gabriel’s family is in English Bay/Nanwalek but Walter and his family settled in Seldovia.
+Gabrielâ€™s family is in English Bay/Nanwalek but Walter and his family settled in Seldovia.